njz3/vJoyIOFeederWithFFB/README.md

 to an Arduino Mega2560, see [BigPanik's webpage here](http://superusr.free.fr/model3.htm).

 Hardcoded wiring on the Arduino Mega2560:
-- 8 Buttons are mapped to D2-D8 (seven inputs), D12 (plus one), 8 more buttons
-are mapped to D38-D41 and D50-D53
+- 8 Buttons are mapped to D2-D8 (seven inputs) and D12, and 8 more buttons are mapped to D38-D41 and D50-D53
 - Wheel "volume" potentiometer is A0
 - Accel "volume" is A1
 - Brake "volume" is A2